zw-engineers/learn-react/react-the-big-picture/README.md

     * More cross-team consistency.
 * Library
     * Light-weight.
-    * Sprinkle on existing apps e.g. Facebook replaced PHP app with React.
+    * Sprinkle on exist ing apps e.g. Facebook replaced PHP app with React.
     * Pick what you need.
     *